 4. Network Security

-Cloud providers offer controls to isolate network segments to ensure data from one tenant is not accessible to or from other tenants.
+Secure cloud providers offer controls to isolate network segments to ensure data from one tenant is not accessible to or from other tenants.
 These include traditional concepts like firewalls, application firewalls, and network and data segmentation.

 Monitoring assets provide the ability to proactively collect performance and system utilization information, monitor and audit system and device logs and, based on the information discovered, proactively respond to incidents with alerts or automated actions.

-Many cloud providers offer security monitoring solutions to allow customers to monitor for unusual network traffic or connections with known bad players and alert administrators or automatically block the known bad traffic.
+Many secure cloud providers offer security monitoring solutions to allow customers to monitor for unusual network traffic or connections with known bad players and alert administrators or automatically block the known bad traffic.

 6. End Points